bikashgupta787/MyChatApplication/README.md

-A simple chat applictaion to chat between different accounts using kotlin, firebase
+A simple chat application to chat between different accounts using Kotlin, firebase